evilmartians/evil-client/README.md

 [WIP] Evil::Client
 ==================

-DSL for dealing with remote REST APIs
+DSL built on top of `Net::HTTP` for dealing with remote REST APIs

 Setup
 -----